 SIR's Management is committed to maximizing the performance of all of its restaurants.
 SIR believes that investing in restaurant renovations is a key performance-enhancing initiative.
-The following renovations were undertaken to implement a refreshing, more contemporary and immersive guest-facing experience.
+During 2024 the following restaurants were renovated to implement a refreshing, more contemporary and immersive guest-facing experience: